 - If you are only planning to hike a short distance down South Kaibab Trail or Bright Angel Trail, leave it until late morning when the temperature has more chance being above freezing.

-- But you will need a very early start if you day trip to the river and back.
+- You will need a very early start if you plan to day trip down to the river and back.

 - Watch for ice at all times, especially in the shadows.

-- Don’t hike at all if the weather is too dangerous.
+- Don’t hike at all if the weather is too dangerous on South Rim.

-- Take plenty of layers for the hike, knowing that changes can be frequent and considerable.
+- You will need layers for the hike because temperature changes can be frequent and considerable.

-Grand Canyon National Park is one of the most photogenic landscapes in the world and in Winter you have the chance to shoot some unique images here.
+Grand Canyon National Park is one of the most photogenic landscapes in the world and in winter you have the chance to take home some truly unique images.

-1 – The first and most obvious is photographing the canyon covered in a blanket of thick white snow.
+The first and most obvious is photographing the canyon covered in a blanket of thick white snow.
 But you don’t want snow like we had, which was basically snow clouds completely filling our view of the canyon.
-You want snow on the ground but without the clouds.
+You want snow on the ground without the clouds.

-2 – You will be at Grand Canyon during the shortest days of the year.
-That means you don’t have to wake up too early to catch a sunrise, or stay out too late to watch a sunset.
+Remember, you will be at Grand Canyon during the shortest days of the year.
+That means you don’t have to wake up too early to catch a sunrise or stay out too late to watch a sunset.

-Our popular guide to the best sunrise and sunset locations at Grand Canyon is the perfect resource for knowing which place to be at the right time for photography.
+Our popular guide to the best sunrise and sunset photo spots at Grand Canyon is the perfect resource for knowing which place to be at the right time for photography.

-3 – Visibility, haziness, air quality and natural colors of the sky at sunrise and sunset all combine to create a beautiful pink ambient color around the landscape.
+Visibility, haziness, air quality, clouds, and natural colors of the clouds at sunrise and sunset all combine to create a landscape photographers adventure playground.

 Grand Canyon Winter Photography Tips

-- If you do head out early to shoot a sunrise, make sure you have plenty of layers including fingerless gloves / mittens.
+- If you do head out early for a sunrise, make sure you have plenty of heavy layers including fingerless gloves or mittens.